 This may be mediated by binding of ZEN to estrogen receptors located on spermatozoa as they were found by Rago et al. (2007).

-The DSM World Mycotoxin Survey reveals that ZEN is one of the most prevalent well-known mycotoxins found worldwide, following Deoxynivalenol (DON) and Fumonisin (FUM) (Gruber-Dorninger et al., 2019).
-Corn is a commodity of high relevance in pig nutrition.
-It is known to be frequently affected by Fusarium infection and subsequently contaminated with Fusarium-toxins.
-Within the last 10 years, prevalence of ZEN-positive corn samples ranged between 35-57%.
-Average of concentration within positive samples was between 145 and 370 ppb in the respective period of time.
+The dsm-firmenich World Mycotoxin Survey reveals that ZEN is one of the most prevalent well-known mycotoxins found worldwide, following Deoxynivalenol (DON) and Fumonisin (FUM) (Gruber-Dorninger et al., 2019).
+Within the last 10 years, prevalence of ZEN-positive corn kernel samples ranged between 45-55%.
+Average of concentration within positive samples was between 123 and 444 ppb in the respective period of time.
 Wheat can also significantly contribute to toxin burden within the feed.
-17-74% of wheat samples have been identified as ZEN-positive within the last 10 years with average concentrations ranging from 65 to 820 ppb.
+32-52% of wheat samples have been identified as ZEN-positive within the last 10 years with average concentrations ranging from 55-102 ppb.

-Figure 4: Prevalence of main mycotoxins in finished swine feed 2016-2020.
-Source: DSM World Mycotoxin Survey
+Figure 4: Prevalence of main mycotoxins in finished swine feed 2014-June 2023.
+Source: dsm-firmenich World Mycotoxin Survey

 It is important to know that contamination levels below the regulatory limits can negatively affect the performance of pigs.
 This can be due to: